 The BLM Plant Conservation and Restoration Program has ecoregional native plant materials development programs for the Great Basin, Colorado Plateau, and Mojave Desert.

 An ecoregion is defined by its environmental conditions, climate, landforms, and soils.
 These characteristics are reflected in the regions native plant communities and the ecosystem services they provide.
 Focusing vegetation management activities at the ecoregional scale allows BLM to make the most efficient use of its resources by developing management practices that address similar environmental conditions and harness market-based economic systems that support and address the seed needs of the largest area possible.
 At the same time, the landscape approach opens up the opportunity to work with other federal, state, local and private stakeholders facing similar needs to find common solutions.

-The BLM Ecoregional Coordinators serve as the regional point of contact to coordinate with state office programs to implement the BLM Native Plant Materials Development and Seeds of Success Programs.
+The BLM Ecoregional Coordinators serve as the regional point of contact to coordinate with state office programs to implement the native plant materials development process.
 These positions provide technical support to state and field office program staff with vegetation management responsibilities including but not limited to the botany, range, forestry, wildlife, weeds, riparian, fire and fuels programs.
 The ecoregional coordinators assist with implementation of the National Seed Strategy and National Strategy to Promote the Health of Honey Bees and Other Pollinators.